 Pricing is done by the square foot.
-Delivery is an additional cost that depends on the amount of sod needed, the distance from your home or job site to our farm and whether a forklift is needed to unload it.
+Delivery, which includes a forklift, depends on the amount of sod needed and the distance from your home or job site to our farm.
 We also charge a refundable pallet fee of $10.00.
 Please contact our office for specific pricing.

 - Measure the length of the area.

 - Multiply those two numbers-this is your square footage.